emilysas/yelp_copy/README.md

 # Yelp Copy
 _____________________

+This was our project for Week 9 of Makers Academy.
+The task was to create a copy of Yelp using Rails.

 ##Pair Partner

 [Oliver Lucas](https://github.com/olucas92)

-This was our project for Week 9 of Makers Academy.
-The task was to create a copy of Yelp using Rails.
+##Learning Objectives

+The aim of the week was to start getting our heads around Rails, and to start using tools like the Devise Gem and AWS.

 ##Tools used